ruby-amqp/rubybunny.info/articles/queues.md

     ACCESS_REFUSED - queue 'queue name' in vhost '/' in exclusive use (Bunny::AccessRefused)

 It is not possible to register an exclusive consumer on a queue that already has consumers.

-### Using Multiple Consumers Per Queue

-It is possible to have multiple non-exclusive consumers on queues.
-In that case, messages will be distributed between them according to prefetch levels of their channels (more on this later in this guide).
-If prefetch values are equal for all consumers, each consumer will get about the same number of messages.

 ### Cancelling a Consumer